Locations:

 And don’t mistake a toner for an astringent.
 Astringents are usually alcohol-based and used to control oil — but they can be harsh and dry out your skin.
 A toner gently refreshes your skin without stripping it of moisture.

-“When you apply a toner immediately after cleansing, you’re increasing the water content of that outer layer of skin, which is better for the absorption of additional products afterward,” notes Dr. Vij.
+• Improving absorption of other skin care products: “When you apply a toner immediately after cleansing, you’re increasing the water content of that outer layer of skin, which improves product absorption,” explains Dr. Wei.
 “It kind of acts like a sponge by helping those other skin care ingredients sink in.”

-• Makes pores look smaller.
-“You can make the pores look a little bit smaller,” says Dr. Vij.
-“But it’s pretty difficult to actually reduce the size of pores.”
+• Making pores look smaller: “Using a toner with alpha-hydroxy acids (like glycolic or lactic) or beta-hydroxy acids (like salicylic acid) can help unclog pores and smooth skin texture, making your pores look a little bit smaller,” says Dr. Wei.
+“But since pore size is largely genetic, it’s pretty difficult to actually reduce the size of pores.”

-And how quickly should you expect to see results from using a toner?
+When will you see changes from using a toner?

-“It usually takes at least six weeks to three months to see any effect from using a toner,” he continues.
+“It usually takes between six weeks and three months to see any effect from using a toner,” reports Dr. Wei.
 “The improvement may be subtle, but toners really make everything else work better.”

 If your toner is designed to help prevent acne or reduce hyperpigmentation, then you may see results in about two to three months.
-And Dr. Vij says that you may see more of a payoff long-term from using a toner, especially if it has anti-aging ingredients.
+And Dr. Wei says that you may see more of a payoff over time from using a toner, especially if it has anti-aging ingredients.

 “You may not see an immediate difference.
-It’s over the course of a few years that you’re not seeing your skin age,” he notes.
+But over the course of a few years, you may notice your skin aging more slowly,” Dr. Wei notes.

 Advertisement